shubham-shinde/SPRCC-sport-club/README.md

 ## SPRCC website

-This website is made for sprcc sports club to provide latest information of events and ceremonies.
-In this website Admin can add events dynamically i.e. without updating whole website.
-Including with user feedback system.
+* This website is made for sprcc sports club to provide latest information of events and ceremonies.
+* In this website Admin can add events dynamically i.e. without updating whole website.
+* Website includes includs user feedback system.
+So anyone can give a feedback or a massage to club head.